masterdezign/aivika-experiment-chart-test/README.md

 ![Comparison](https://raw.githubusercontent.com/masterdezign/aivika-experiment-dde-test/master/images/comparison.png)

+There is a difference between XPPAUT and Aivika outputs.
+The latter is supposedly more accurate.

 ### Prerequisites

 You need [Stack](http://docs.haskellstack.org/) installed on your computer.
 But to reproduce the test, you don't need to know the Haskell programming language, though.